tanmaygoyal258/MNL_Limited_Adaptivity/README.md

 13. PARAM_NORM_UB: the desired upper bound for the parameter vectors (in case randomly generated, check point 7)

 14. REWARD_NORM_UB: the desired upper bound for the reward vector (in case randomly generated, check point 8)

+You can follow the instructions in `Reproducible_Experiments.ipynb` to replicate the experiments shown in the paper.